-- How: How can the goal be accomplished?
+- How can the goal be accomplished?

-A goal should be grounded within a time frame.
+Your goal should be grounded within a time frame.
 A goal must have a target date.
 Commitment to deadlines helps teams to focus their efforts on completion of the goal on or before the due date.

 - When: Establish a time frame.